4shs4/NBA-points-visualiation/README.md

 # NBA-points-visualiation

-A simple Python project aims to visualize points  every team had scored in the last (n) geames [100 was given] in comparison to a single specified team [Los Angeles Lakers was given]. we are able to change those variables as needed.
+A simple Python project aims to visualize points  every team had scored in the last (n) games [100 was given] in comparison to a single specified team [Los Angeles Lakers was given]. we are able to change those variables as needed.

 # Skills used